-How do product managers build a roadmap for a new product?
+How to build a roadmap for a new product

 A product launch is exciting.
 And in many ways, it is a privilege.
 It is not that often that you get to be part of building something entirely new.
 The energy and the pressure will be high.
 And as a product manager, you will be pulled in all directions.
 You need to review market data, write positioning statements and user stories, and outline the customer journey.
 But there is one area of focus that demands your full attention — the product roadmap.